prashantchawla3/dynatrace_terraform/README.md

 ## Code Promotion Process

 ### 1. Development Stage
 - **Code Development**: Developers write and commit code to the feature branch.
+This includes updates or additions to Terraform modules.
 - **Code Review**: Create a Pull Request (PR) for code review.
 Team members review the code for quality and adherence to standards.
 - **Unit Testing**: Ensure all unit tests pass before merging the PR.